-A personal interview may be requested by Graduate Admissions Committee or by the applicant.
+A personal interview may be requested by the Graduate Admissions Committee or by the applicant.
 The Graduate Admissions Committee may identify pre-admission foundation courses, as part of or in addition to the list given above, that need to be taken before entering the program.

-- Complete application for Graduate Studies and return as instructed with official transcripts and $75.00 application fee.
+- Complete an application for Graduate Studies and return as instructed with official transcripts and $75.00 application fee.

 - Submit a personal statement of intent and three letters of recommendation.

 - International applicants must also pay an additional $75.00 international application processing fee and submit official TOEFL scores.